img;

 Who Can File Chapter 7 Bankruptcy?

 To qualify for Chapter 7, you will need to pass the means test.
 The means test determines whether you are eligible for Chapter 7 by assessing your monthly income, expenses, and level of debt.
-If your income is too high, the court will decide you are capable of paying your debt in full or, if necessary, reorganizing it through Chapter 13.
+If your income is too high, the court will decide if you are capable of paying your debt in full or, if necessary, reorganizing it through Chapter 13.
 Generally, you will pass the means test if your income is less than the median income of your state.

-Other requirements for Chapter 7:
+Other Requirements for Chapter 7

 • You must be an individual, a married couple, or a small business owner.